ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 Then the new address of person '0545383F-28E7-4968-9525-11829915ED89' is '742 Evergreen Terrace, Springfield, US'
 ```

 For our test automation code the id is super helpful because we can just pass it into to the `MovingService.MovePerson` method.
-For business people, requirements engineers, and others who might be less technical, this scenario is probably more difficult to read.
+For the business, requirements engineers, and others who might be less technical, this scenario is probably more difficult to read.

+Also, the user interface that would implement this feature would most likely not show this id to the user at all.
+Making it even harder for users to understand what to expect.

 It's better to look for a functional id to identify our person in this example.
 Preferably one that is commonly used by the business.
 Usually one property or a combination of properties of an object can be use to uniquely identify that object.